JingYuZ07/JingyuZhang/README.md

 ### Hi I'm Jingyu Zhang :)

-<p>I'm a senior student studying Computer Science at the University of Marylabnd - College Park. 👨‍🎓 </p>
+<p>I'm a senior student studying Computer Science at the University of Maryland - College Park. 👨‍🎓 </p>
 <p>I love web developement, React is my favorite. 💻 </p>
 <p>The creativity and problem solving that Web Developement has brought me, makes it exremely fun to learn.🤓</p>
 <p>Besides coding and studying, I have a huge passion for music, and I work as a piano tuner on the side. 🎹 </p>
-<p>I'm a hardworker with passion in web dev, I'm an extravert who loves to make friends and talk to people which I think would be great for communication with my co-workers </p>
+<p>I'm a hardworker with passion in web dev, I'm an extravert who loves to make friends and talk to people which I think would be great for communication with my co-workers in my job</p>

-<p>I have also explains what I have are the most useful projects with web dev that I have done in my resume, Thank you! </p>
+<p>I have also explains what I think are the most useful projects with web dev that I have done in my resume, ☺️  </p>

 </br>